matthewleechen/BritishPatents/README.md

 The annotations were made in a [Label Studio](https://labelstud.io) project.
 All the annotations are available as a .conll file [here](https://www.dropbox.com/s/k2tkl0ftlj1i26x/ner_patents.conll?dl=0) (and as a .json file [here](https://www.dropbox.com/s/jqmnaml3s16jha5/ner_patents.json?dl=0)).
 The original annotations can be edited and re-exported by importing the linked .json file into a Label Studio project.

-#### Fine-tuning RoBERTa
+#### Fine-tuning BERT

-The Jupyter notebook for fine-tuning RoBERTa is [fine_tuning.ipynb](https://github.com/matthewleechen/woodcroft_patents/blob/main/ner/notebooks/fine_tuning.ipynb).
+The Jupyter notebook for fine-tuning BERT is [fine_tuning.ipynb](https://github.com/matthewleechen/woodcroft_patents/blob/main/ner/notebooks/fine_tuning.ipynb).
 This notebook is a slightly modified version of Niels Rogge's (extremely helpful!) notebook linked [here](https://github.com/NielsRogge/Transformers-Tutorials/blob/master/BERT/Custom_Named_Entity_Recognition_with_BERT.ipynb), and uses the Transformers library (HuggingFace site [here](https://huggingface.co/docs/transformers/index)).

 #### Inference